 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline may not need to compensate you if they can provide transportation to your destination, close to the original schedule.
-Even if you’re just a little late, you might not be entitled to flight cancellation compensation.
+The airline may not need to compensate you if they can provide a transfer to your destination, close to the original schedule.
+Even if you arrive shortly after the scheduled time, you might not be eligible for flight cancellation compensation.

 How to Claim Compensation from Enter Air

-It’s essential to understand the process of claiming the compensation you’re eligible for under EU Regulation 261/2004.
-Here’s the process:
+It’s important to be aware of the process of claiming the compensation you deserve under EU Regulation 261/2004.
+Here’s how to do it:

 - Let our experts help you.
 Once you submit the form, our team will manage the process.
-We know the EU laws thoroughly and will do our best to secure your compensation.
+We are well-versed in the EU laws well and will make every effort to get you your compensation.
 You are only charged if we win your case.

-Remember that you’re entitled as a passenger to claim compensation for a delayed or cancelled flight.
-Regardless of whether your flight was delayed due to operational issues or technical issues, if it was not caused by extraordinary circumstances like severe weather or air traffic control decisions, you are entitled to compensation.
+Keep in mind that you’re entitled as a passenger to claim compensation for a cancelled or delayed flight.
+No matter whether your flight was delayed as a result of operational issues or technical issues, if it was not caused by extraordinary circumstances such as adverse weather conditions or air traffic control decisions, you are entitled to compensation.

 Which Enter Air Flights are Covered by EU261?

-The air passenger protection regulations of the European Union are comprehensive in scope.
-They apply to all flights departing from an airport within an EU country and every flight landing at an airport within an EU country if the flight is operated by an EU airline.
+The European Union’s laws for protecting air passengers are comprehensive in scope.
+They cover any flight taking off from an airport within an EU country and every flight landing at an airport within an EU country when an EU-based airline operates the flight.

 Itinerary | Covered by EU 261 |